 Another adjustment moves the upper band saw wheel up and down to increase or decrease blade tension.
 You will need to release this tension to change band saw blades and, on the newer band saws, you can usually find a lever that does this for you.
 If not, you will have to loosen the tension knob enough to install a new blade on the wheels.
 Then re-apply the tension, using the blade tension scale, appropriate to the blade width you are using.
 Wide blades will require more tension than narrow blades.
 Narrow blades can break if too much tension is applied.
 Large band saw blades can wander off the band saw wheels if insufficient tension is used.
 Always refer to the tension scale on your band saw.
 Dont guess.

 After the band saw blade is tensioned properly, disconnect power to the motor and turn the upper wheel by hand to verify that the band saw blade is tracking properly.
 If not, make appropriate tilt adjustments to the upper wheel until the band saw blade stays in the approximate center of both wheels.
 A hand wheel or knob is provided on any band saw for this purpose.
 If the wheels are slightly out of alignment with respect to each other, you can still track a band saw blade.
 In this case, the band saw blade will be more to the back of one wheel while being more to the front of the other wheel.
-This discrepancy should eventually be adjusted or "tuned" out of your band saw, but, for now, it’s OK as long as the band saw blade stays on the wheels while cutting.
+This discrepancy should eventually be adjusted or "tuned" out of your band saw, but, for now, its OK as long as the band saw blade stays on the wheels while cutting.
 Once you have the band saw blade tracking properly, reconnect the power and start cutting.

 Bob Gillespie